 Now you want to “hide” everything on the right graphics panel except for the cutout hear and the text.

 If for some reason the “fattened” text is not fat enough.
-You can always repeat the “flatten”, save as screenshot with bleed on, then upload process again for get around halo ring made around the fattened outline.
+You can always repeat the “flatten”, save it as a screenshot with bleed on, then upload the process again to get another halo ring made around the fattened outline.